FeralFlows/wild-etal_2020_ColoradoNexus/README.md

 ### Install Metis

 1. Clone and install metis to your desired location from www.github.com/JGCRI/metis.
 This Metis GitHub repository has detailed installation instructions.

 ```
 git clone https://github.com/JGCRI/metis.git
 ```

 2. Checkout the metis model version used to run this publication's experiments.
 The git "tag" that points to the version/commit of metis used to run this publication's experiments is "wild_et_al_2020_ColoradoNexus".
+Nevigate into the cloned metis folder and run the following command to checkout the 'tagged' metis version.

 ```
 git checkout tags/wild_et_al_2020_ColoradoNexus
 ```

 3. To use the 'tagged' metis version associated with this paper, go to cloned metis folder, open metis.Rproj, select Build -> Document.
 Then select Build -> Install and Restart.
 If you previously installed metis, reload metis.

 ```
 devtools::unload("metis")
 library(metis)